 Rules implemented by the Nasdaq and the SEC require us to have an audit committee comprised of at least three directors who meet the independence and experience standards established by Nasdaq and the Exchange Act.
-Our audit committee consists of three directors, all of whom are independent under the rules of the SEC.
+Our audit committee consists of five directors, all of whom are independent under the rules of the SEC.
 As required by the rules of the SEC and listing standards of the Nasdaq, the audit committee consists solely of independent directors.
 Messrs.
-Schraudenbach, Lamkin and Legler serve as members of our audit committee, with Mr. Schraudenbach serving as chair of the audit committee.
-Each member of the audit committee is financially literate, and our Board of Directors has determined that Mr. Schraudenbach qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Lamkin, Legler, Roy, Schraudenbach and Style currently serve as members of our audit committee, with Mr. Schraudenbach currently serving as chair of the audit committee.
+Subject to his reelection as a director at the Annual Meeting, Mr. Schraudenbach will continue to serve as chair of the audit committee.
+Each member of the audit committee is financially literate, and our Board of Directors has determined that Messrs.
+Schraudenbach, Style and Roy qualify as an "audit committee financial expert" as defined in applicable SEC rules.

 This committee oversees, reviews, acts on and reports on various auditing and accounting matters to our Board of Directors, including: the selection of our independent accountants, the scope of our annual audits, fees to be paid to the independent accountants, the performance of our independent accountants and our accounting practices.
 In addition, the audit committee oversees our compliance programs relating to legal and regulatory requirements.
-We have adopted an audit committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and applicable Nasdag standards.
+We have adopted an audit committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and applicable Nasdaq standards.

 A copy of the audit committee charter is available under "Investors > Corporate Governance > Governance Documents" on our website at www.onewatermarine.com.
-The audit committee met eight times in the fiscal year ended September 30, 2021.
+The audit committee met 9 times in the fiscal year ended September 30, 2022.